Troubled Faisal Bank up for sale

 Chief Executive Mark Koch told Reuters the Geneva-based bank, which called itself the first Islamic private bank, is talking to three potential suitors.
-Faisal's parent, Bahrain-based Ithmaar Bank ITHMR.BH, will be selling part or all of its stake, he said.
+Faisal's parent, Bahrain-based Ithmaar Bank, will be selling part or all of its stake, he said.

 "We have had to seek a new shareholder to take a majority position, and have identified several interested parties over the last five months," Koch told Reuters.